ebzzry/ebzzry.github.io/src/fallacies.md

 Fallacies are errors in reasoning, made in the construction of arguments.
-Some are committed intentionally to manipulate and deceive, while some are committed unintentionally due to ignorance.
+Some are committed intentionally to manipulate and deceive, while some are committed unintentionally due to ignorance and recklessness.
 Fallacies are divided into two kinds—formal and informal.
 Formal fallacies, also called logical fallacies, are expressed in a system like propositional logic.
 Informal fallacies are errors in the content of the premises.

 In this post I’ll briefly go through some of the common fallacies encountered in our daily lives.
 Some are hidden in plain sight while